 Learn more: Managing individual assets

 Search for assets using any combination of attributes and filters.
-For example, you can search by asset type, size, predominant colors, tags, video duration, automatically captured metadata such as number of faces or location data, and more.
+For example, you can search by asset type, size, tags, metadata, video duration, or even analysis data such as predominant colors, the number of faces in the image, or the location where a photo was taken, and more.

 Learn more: Advanced search

 Control the areas of the Cloudinary console that account users can access.

 Organize assets into folders (fixed containers) and collections (virtual groupings), define user groups, and then share your folders and collections with user groups or individual users at different access permission levels.
 You can also share collections with external stakeholders by sending the a URL to a dedicated collection webpage, which is available to those with a link during an optionally specified date range.